Colm3na/kusama-validator-resource-center/README.md

 ### Subaccounts

-Evaluate if the validator uses sub-accounts.
+Evaluate if the validator uses subaccounts, this can be considered a more orderly way to set up a validator and good practice.

 How it's rated?